diegofn/wiiego-kodi-addons/README.md

 plugin.video.colombiatv
 =======================

 - ColombiaTV is a Kodi Addon to watch Colombian TV Channels for free.
 Its only for educational porpouses.
-If the Kodi repository does not work you can download the latest version from: https://github.com/diegofn/wiiego-xbmc-addons/raw/master/repo/plugin.video.colombiatv/plugin.video.colombiatv-1.3.8.zip
+If the Kodi repository does not work you can download it from the repository and get free updates when public release: https://bit.ly/ColombiaTVRepo

 Features
-- Site plugins on classes
+- Site plugins on python classes
+- On demand shows on hqq(dot)tv links

 Wish
-- Integration with mi(dot)tv to TV show name.
+- Integration with mi(dot)tv to TV EPG
 - Liga Aguila integration events

 plugin.audio.sonora (unavailable)